umanda/strucko/readme.md

  * *$user->verified = 1;*
  * *$user->save();*
  * *exit*
-* You can now run your new Strucko Expert Dictionary.
+* You can now run your new Strucko Dictionary.
 Make sure you review code in resources/views/layouts/master.blade.php, resources/views/layouts/right.blade.php and resources/views/layouts/header.blade.php (by default, we show Google ads on http://strucko.com).

 ## Contributing